abe-frickelbude/engineering-notes/circuit-board-design-and-manufacture/kicad-corel-exposure-etch-workflow.md

   * When using e.g. a pro-sumer grade UV exposure box with ~ 32W output (4x
     UV CCFL lamps, 8W per lamp) together with the aforementioned tracing paper as medium, the minimum viable exposure time appears to be ~30 seconds.
+  * The optimal exposure time tends towards 60-70 seconds

+## Developing

+* Use of sodium metasilicate is advisable as it is significantly less aggressive than e.g. NaOH and has a much lower probability of over-developing the photoresist.
+* The developer concentration appears to be **crucial** to the process, higher concentrations tend to strip the photoresist much more quickly and will destroy the artwork given little time.
+  * Assuming the `SENO 4006` developer concentrate, the recommended proportion is 1:14 (i.e. 1 part developer, 14 parts cold water).
+In reality, this is too aggressive, and the more benign and controllable proportion is ~ 1:20
+  * With the above concentration, development time for a ~60 second exposure is approximately 60 seconds
+  *

+## Etching

+* Use an aerated tank - aeration appears to be much more important for the etching process than the mere temperature of the etching solution (mostly because of mechanical agitation)
+* Use sodium persulfate as etching reagent - don't bother with FeCL3 as it just makes a mess...
+* Recommended proportion is `200 grams` of sodium persulfate per `1 liter` of water
+* The optional solution temperature is ~ 50 C, but lower temperatures will work as well, but will result in longer etching times.